redpesk-industrial/canopen-binding/docs/3-configuration.md

 # Configuration

-## CANopen binding support a set of default encoder
+## CANopen binding support a set of default encoders

 * int
 * uint
 * double
 * string

 Nevertheless user may also add its own encoding/decoding format to handle device specific representation (ex: device info string),or custom application encoding (ex: float to uint16 for an analog output or bool array for digital input/output).
-Custom encoder/decoder are store within user plugin (see sample at src/plugins/kingpigeon).
+Custom encoder/decoder are stored within user plugin (see sample at src/plugins/kingpigeon).

 ## API usage

-CANopen binding create one api/verb by sensor.
+CANopen binding creates one api/verb by sensor.
 By default each sensor api/verb is prefixed by the RTU uid.
 With following config mak

 ```json
 "canopen":{